bora-7/tdk-12-kindle/README.en.md

 After you decompress this file, you will find a `.mobi` file.
 All you have to do is push this file to kindle.
 The dictionary will automatically be active.

-While making the kindle version, [this](https://github.com/anezih/guncel-turkce-sozluk-kindle-kobo-stardict) project's Hunspell files have been used.
+While making the kindle version, the Python script in [guncel-turkce-sozluk-kindle-kobo-stardict](https://github.com/anezih/guncel-turkce-sozluk-kindle-kobo-stardict) has been used.

 For more detailed instructions, look at this link (Turkish): https://tdk.boraakyuz.me/